olivieridav/cloud-phoenix-kata/devops/README.md

 - AWS credentials with administrator permissions in the target account
 - A GitHub account with permissions to clone the repository
 - Familiarity with AWS
+- This solution uses "ECS Container Insights", which is not available in all AWS regions.
+Kindly refer to [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights.html) documentation article for a list of enabled regions.

 ## Usage